 I really enjoyed the wine list at Play.
 I started my meal with a glass of Cave Spring Blanc de Beckta – sparkling wine from around Niagra Falls which was recommended by my waiter – and excellent!
 I then moved onto some white wine from Oregon in the US – a fantastic state for great white wines.

 The menu at this restaurant in Byward Market changes with the season but some items have earnt their place on an ongoing basis.
-I asked the waiter to bring me the items for which Play are best known.
+I asked the waiter to bring me the items for which Play is best known.
 I started with a snack of tempura Cauliflower with hot sauce.
 It was good but I have had better when it comes to this type of dish.

 Next up was the tuna crudo which is served with cucumber, honeydew, tomatillo, and basil.
 This was absolutely delicious and wonderfully light after the tempura cauliflower.